muizzyusuf/simplewebapp/README.md

 A guest can only view teachers, students and courses

 ## Database
-The tables in the database are a as follows:
+The tables in the database are as follows:
 - students: studentid, firstname, lastname, addressid
 - addresses: addressid, address, city, zipcode
 - teachers: teacherid, firstname, lastname
 - courses: courseid, title, teacherid
 - studentClasses: courseid, studentid

-Students and addresses have a 1:1 relationship because 1 student can have only 1 address Teachers and courses have a 1:Many relationship because 1 teacher can have many courses they teach.
+Students and addresses have a 1:1 relationship because 1 student can have only 1 address.
+Teachers and courses have a 1:Many relationship because 1 teacher can have many courses they teach.
 Students and courses have a Many:Many relationship because many students can have many courses and vice versa.